nlouwen/decRiPPter/README.md

     python antismash_wrapper.py -o path/to/output PROJECT NAME

-Switch back to decRiPPter environment
+Switch back to decRiPPter environment **OR**, if enabled, the RREFinder environment

     source /path/to/decrippter_env/bin/activate